Notes of Elements of Modern C++ Style

 - Use

-- Use range
+nullptr, no more0orNULL - Use range

-- Use non-member
+for - Use non-member

 - And don’t write

-makes STL algorithm more usable (and many more library are designed aroundlambda
+lambdamakes STL algorithm more usable (and many more library are designed aroundlambda)- Move semantics change the way we design APIs

 - Design return-by-value more often